Akis Petretzikis

 Georgios Evlampios (Akis) Petretzikis (born 4 March 1984) is a Greek celebrity chef.
 He is the CEO of Akis Petretzikis Ltd, which publishes cooking magazines and books, produces cooking shows, runs restaurants, and has an e-shop with various kitchen products designed by himself.

 Born and raised in Thessaloniki, he started working in his family's business at the age of 16 and moved to Athens at 18 to study accounting and finance while also attending culinary school.
 He worked in the UK for five years before returning to Greece to compete in and win the first season of the Greek version of The Master Chef TV show.
 He has since hosted multiple cooking shows, including his own web series, Kitchen Lab and Akis’ Kitchen, and has collaborated with Fresh One Productions for Jamie Oliver's Food YouTube channel.

-Early career

-Akis Petretzikis began his culinary studies in 2004 in the Le Monde school and then started working as a chef in various restaurants and hotels in Greece:

-During the summer of 2004, he worked as a chef in Myconian Ambassador Relais & Chateaux in Mykonos and from September 2004 until February 2005, he worked as a Chef de Partie in 8 the Plate in Athens.

-In February 2005, he worked as a Head Chef in Saint Nicolas Bay in Crete and in September 2005, he worked as a Head Chef in James Joyce in Athens.

-In 2006, he moved to London, where he stayed for 5 years.
-He started working as a Chef de Partie in the Havana restaurant in Brighton.
-From 2008 to 2010, he worked as a Chef de Partie in The Goring hotel.

-In 2010, he returned to Greece to take part in MEGA Channel's competitive cooking show, The Master Chef.
-He won becoming the first Greek Master Chef.

-In 2011, he worked as a Head Chef in the Dali restaurant in the Marousi suburb of Athens and from 2012 until 2014 he worked as a Head Chef in Michel Roux’s restaurant – Avenue Bistro – in the Metropolitan Hotel.